-1.25 Field Trips and Off-campus Laboratory Sessions
+1.25 Field Trips

-At times within the PTA Program, students and faculty may travel off campus for departmental related field trips and off-campus laboratory sessions.
-The following procedures apply for off-campus experiences:
+At times within the PTA Program, students and faculty may travel off campus for departmental related field trips.
+The following procedures apply for field trips:

-- 1. The use of private vehicles for field trips and off-campus laboratory sessions is prohibited unless approved by college administration. - 2.
-All Mendocino College and PTA Program Policies and Procedures are applicable during the off-campus experience. - 3.
-Students participating in field trips and off-campus laboratory sessions are required to sign the "Waiver of Liability Assumption of Risk, and Indemnity Agreement On/Off Campus Activities" form prior to the activity.
+- 1. All Mendocino College and PTA Program Policies and Procedures are applicable during the field trip. - 2.
+Students participating in field trips are required to sign the "Waiver of Liability Assumption of Risk, and Indemnity Agreement On/Off Campus Activities" form prior to the activity.
 This will be signed at the beginning of each semester for program activities.
-This Waiver is located in the Appendix. - 4.
+This Waiver is located in the Appendix. - 3.
 PTA Program faculty will accompany and supervise students participating in all off-campus program experiences except for full-time clinical experiences.